proknx/smarty-vox/Smarty-Vox & realKNX v1.md

 In a browser, open the IP of the Gateway.
 In the login page, enter
+ - username: "admin"
-username and password : "admin"
+ - password : "admin"

 # Step 2: Pairing of microphones
 ![Smarty-Vox Microphone](https://proknx.com/wp-content/uploads/2018/06/zsr220new-1500x1000.png =300x200)